May 10, 2021

 In a last separate step you can expand the fields to get the relying key property.
 See for example for project name and status.

-You can code this in a generic way testing if the field was exported.
+You can code this in a generic way testing if the field was exported with HasColumns see extract below.

 // STEP: Expand&Rename